List of Outrageous Fortune characters: Jared Mason

 Jared "Munter" Mason (Tammy Davis) is Van West's best friend, and the husband of Kasey.
 Munter has been considered as part of the West family since primary school.
 Most of the West children refer to him as their half-brother, while Cheryl considers him as one of her children.
 He is a Tool Guy with Van, and helped him to start up the business.
 He was thought to be infertile for a short period, but Kasey since became pregnant and gave birth to their son, Hemi, in series 6.

 Caroline Darling

-Caroline Darling (Katrina Browne) is a teacher at Shadbolt High School, where she had a relationship with Jethro while he was still her student.
+Caroline Darling (Katrina Browne) is the deputy principal at Shadbolt High School, where as a teacher she had a relationship with Jethro while he was still her student.
 Loretta found out about this and blackmailed her into allowing her to wag school.
-Caroline and Jethro's relationship continued into series 2.
+Her relationship with Jethro ends when he dates Tracy Hong.
+In season 2 she’s pressured by Loretta to expel her.

 Glen Hickey

-Glen Hickey (Rohan Glynn) is detective who was obsessed with, and could not stop stalking Pascalle West.
+Glen Hickey (Rohan Glynn) Judd’s studious former partner who became obsessed with Pascalle West and stalked her.
+Last seen at the end of season 3 when Judd convinces him to release Munter whom he arrested for drug possession.